 - Apply for admission to Seattle University.
 A student must be ACCEPTED to Seattle University before being considered for financial aid. - 2) Submit by mail the Financial Aid Form with the required fee to College Scholarship Service in Berkeley, California or Princeton, New Jersey.
-Be sure to indicate Seattle University as a recipient of the need analysis which will be calculated from the information you provide on the statement you mail to CSS. - Submit a notarized copy of the Seattle University Application for Aid to the Seattle University Financial Aid Office.

-- 4) Submit all three copies of the Basic Educational Opportunity Grant Student Eligibility Report (SER) to the SU Financial Aid Office.
+Be sure to indicate Seattle University as a recipient of the need analysis which will be calculated from the information you provide on the statement you mail to CSS. - Submit all three copies of the Basic Educational Opportunity Grant Student Eligibility Report (SER) to the SU Financial Aid Office.
 A SER will be generated from the information supplied on the Financial Aid Form. - All transfer students are required to submit a Financial Aid Transcript from each institution that they have attended prior to Seattle University.